 Praised for its innovative twisting action, which tones and strengthens muscles unlike any other unit on the market.
+The resistance bands provide a better full-body workout.

 Some customers liken the machine's small stride to taking "baby steps" rather than full strides.